AdguardTeam/AdguardKnowledgeBase/11.vpn/040.adguard-vpn-for-windows/010.overview/docs.en.md

 ## What is AdGuard VPN for Windows

 A VPN, that stands for "virtual private network", is a service that makes your internet connection safe and helps you stay anonymous online.
 How does it work?
-Every time you try to access a website, the VPN server of your ISP (Internet Service Provider) receives the request and redirects you to your destination.
-But when you use a VPN, it redirects your traffic through an encrypted tunnel to the VPN server, before sending it over to your destination.
+Every time you visit a website without using a VPN, your ISP sees it.
+It knows who you are and what you're looking for, and it can collect and sell this data.
+In it's turn, the website you came to can also track your activity.
+When you enable a VPN application, it redirects your traffic through an encrypted tunnel to a remote VPN server, ensuring your privacy: the ISP doesn't know where you sent a request, and the site doesn't know where you came from.

 **What does AdGuard VPN for Windows do**